Variations (Construction)

 A variation is a change to the original scope, cost, or timeline of a construction contract, formally documented and requiring approval before work proceeds.

 Variations are inevitable in construction.
-No matter how good your documentation is, something will change.
-The council might require a design modification.
-The client might want an upgrade.
+No matter how thorough your documentation is, something will change.
+The council might require a design modification after DA approval.
+The client might want upgraded finishes.
 You might hit rock where the geotech report said there'd be clay.
-When this happens, the change needs to be formally documented as a variation.
+Every one of these changes needs to be formally documented as a variation — and if it isn't, you're exposed.

 How UpScale Handles This